apache/mesos/docs/upgrades.md

 This document serves as a guide for users who wish to upgrade an existing Mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.27.x to 0.28.x ##

+* Mesos 0.28 changes the definitions of two ACLs used for authorization.
+The objects of the `ReserveResources` and `CreateVolume` ACLs have been changed to `roles`.
+In both cases, principals can now be authorized to perform these operations for particular roles.
+This means that by default, a framework or operator can reserve resources/create volumes for any role.
+To restrict this behavior, [ACLs can be added](authorization.md) to the master which authorize principals to reserve resources/create volumes for specified roles only.
+Previously, frameworks could only reserve resources for their own role; this behavior can be preserved by configuring the `ReserveResources` ACLs such that the framework's principal is only authorized to reserve for the framework's role. **NOTE** This renders existing `ReserveResources` and `CreateVolume` ACL definitions obsolete; if you are authorizing these operations, your ACL definitions should be updated.

 ## Upgrading from 0.26.x to 0.27.x ##

 * Mesos 0.27 introduces the concept of _implicit roles_.
 In previous releases, configuring roles required specifying a static whitelist of valid role names on master startup (via the `--roles` flag).
 In Mesos 0.27, if `--roles` is omitted, _any_ role name can be used; controlling which principals are allowed to register as which roles should be done using [ACLs](authorization.md).
 The role whitelist functionality is still supported but is deprecated.